-“Rodney Street is…” is a Myrna Loy Creative Placemaking Project, in collaboration with the City of Helena.
-It’s an artist-led exploration of the unique creative and historic identity of our Rodney Street neighborhood.
+“Rodney Street Is…” is a Myrna Loy Creative Placemaking Project, in collaboration with the City of Helena.
+It began in 2021 with a series of artist residencies aimed at exploring the unique and historic identity of our neighborhood.

-The first features a design collective—Amanda Reese, Ashley Moon, and Elena Johnson—who are instigating a full spectrum of arts-based activities.
-Their work began last winter with a door-to-door survey (in 10 degree weather) asking neighbors what we all treasure and want to improve in the Rodney Street area.
-That catapulted the trio on a year-long series of activities, from neighborhood walkabouts to visioning sessions to visual art projects you can see on your own.
+Designers Amanda Reese, Ashley Moon, and Elena Johnson each brought their unique skill sets to instigate a full spectrum of arts-based activities.
+Their work began with a door-to-door survey (in 10-degree weather) asking neighbors questions like what they treasure most and what could improve in the Rodney Street area.
+Those findings catapulted the trio on a two-year long series of activities – including neighborhood walkabouts, visioning sessions, workshops, a spring planting event, and visual art projects across the neighborhood.

-Sometimes something as small as installing a little free Blockbuster library – where people can trade videos and DVDs – makes our community more fun and friendly.
+Sometimes something as small as installing a little free Blockbuster Library – where people can trade videos and DVDs – makes our community more fun and friendly for all.